How Long Does a Divorce Take in Wisconsin?

 How Long Does Divorce Mediation Take?

 It's important to realize that the court will always consider what is in the best interest of the child.
-In general, unless there is sufficient evidence that supports child abuse, domestic violence, or alcohol/drug abuse, there is a presumption of joint legal custody in order to maintain the relationship of the child with both of their parents.
+In general, unless there is sufficient evidence that supports child abuse, domestic violence, or alcohol/drug abuse, there is a presumption that parents will share joint legal custody.
+This is to maintain the relationship the child has with each of their parents.

 Frequently Asked Questions